 1. ANTI AGING SUPER FOOD

-Cacao is specifically high in the antioxidant antholyanidin, and also epicatechins.
-These can help negate aging related problems by disarming those free radicals before they can do too much damage.
+Cacao is specifically high in the antioxidant antholyanidin and also epicatechins.
+These antioxidants can help negate aging related problems by disarming those pesky free radicals before they can do too much damage.

 2. SHARPER BRAIN POWER

-Dark chocolate is actually HIGHER in antioxidants than super fruit powders such as acai, blueberry, cranberry and even pomegranate – which means that you can get all your antioxidants in a seriously tasty treat!
+Dark chocolate is actually HIGHER in antioxidants than super fruit powders such as acai, blueberry, cranberry and even pomegranate.

 3. HEART HEALTH

-Flavenols have a positive effect on heart health by improving the flow of blood to both the heart and the brain, and also helping to lower blood pressure.
+Flavenols have a positive effect on heart health by improving the flow of blood to both the heart, brain, and also helping to lower blood pressure.
 These flavenols help make blood platelets less sticky and harder to clot, therefore reducing the risk of both blood clots and strokes.

 Moderate amounts of dark chocolate can help you lose weight in these ways:-

-- IT’S SATIATING – This one speaks for itself: the creamy and silky smooth texture of chocolate is so indulgent that you feel like you have had a real treat.
-It lights up the pleasure centers in you brain which release dopamine to make you feel good, as if on a natural high.
-This helps bust cravings for more unhealthy foods.
+- IT’S SATIATING – This one speaks for itself.
+The creamy and silky smooth texture of chocolate is so indulgent that you feel like you have had a real treat.
+It lights up the pleasure centres in you brain.
+This in turn release dopamine to make you feel good – like a natural high.
+This helps bust those cravings for more unhealthy foods.

-- HELPS LOWERS STRESS LEVELS – Dark chocolate reduces cortisol (which is your stress hormone) levels, which means you will be less inclined to over eat or emotionally eat.
-When you are feeling overwhelmed and stressed out your body will be more inclined to crave sugary snacks.
+- HELPS LOWERS STRESS LEVELS – Dark chocolate reduces cortisol (your stress hormone) levels.
+Lower stress levels means you will be less inclined to over eat;0r emotionally eat.
+When you’re feeling overwhelmed and stressed out your body will be more inclined to crave sugary snacks.

 - CAN LOWER BLOOD SUGAR – Cacao is high in antioxidants and phenols that help to keep your blood sugar stable and your body in fat burning mode.
 And stable blood sugar not only means less cravings for junk foods, but also keeps dangerous belly fat to a minimum.

 - ENERGY BOOST – 40 grams of dark chocolate before a workout really gives you an energy boost.
-I often have a small bar of high cacao content chocolate before a workout and it works!
-I think it’s a combination of the fats and slight stimulation from the caffeine that does it, either way, it’s a delicious way to start a workout that’s made even better by the fact that you’re just about to burn the whole lot of too!
+It’s a combination of the fats and slight stimulation from the caffeine that does the trick.
+It’s a delicious way to start a workout that’s made even better by the fact that you’re just about to burn the whole lot of too.

 - Healthy sweetener to taste.
-I use xylitol, stevia or coconut sugar because syrups will just sink to the bottom; plus the former two are low GI sugars.
-I also like to make it extra fine by giving it a blast in a coffee or spice grinder, ideally the texture of icing sugar so the chocolate doesn’t turn out grainy.
+I use xylitol, stevia or coconut sugar because syrups will just sink to the bottom (caution: Xylitol is highly toxic to dogs).
+You can make it extra fine by giving it a blast in a coffee or spice grinder; ideally to the texture of icing sugar so the chocolate doesn’t turn out grainy.

-Other optional ingredients of your choice include nuts, seeds, desiccated coconut (my favorite version), dried fruits, OR anything else you can possibly imagine that would taste good in a chocolate as long as it’s healthy.
-Go wild with it, and add lots of lovely extra nutritious ingredients.
+Other optional ingredients of your choice include nuts, seeds, desiccated coconut (my favourite version) and dried fruits.
+OR anything else you can possibly imagine that would taste good in a chocolate as long as it’s healthy.
+Go wild with it and add lots of lovely extra nutritious ingredients.

 - Heat the coconut oil gently in a saucepan until just melted, but not too hot.
 It’s important to keep nutrients intact by not over heating these delicate ingredients.

 - Put into a tin pre-lined with foil of any size or shape.
-I use a bigger tin as I like my chocolate to be thinner and have that ‘snap'(it’s all about the snap for me!).
+Use a bigger tin as I like my chocolate to be thinner and have that ‘snap’.

-- Place in the fridge or freezer until.
+- Place in the fridge or freezer until set.